kerryb/enigma/index.md

 We run a weekly coding dojo at work, and I thought implementing an Enigma machine simulator might make an interesting problem, so I spent a few evenings reading up about how the machines worked.
-Unfortunately my attempt to explain it all in a few minutes was &hellip; let's just say somewhat less than successful.
+Unfortunately my attempt to explain it all in a few minutes was &hellip; let&rsquo;s just say somewhat less than successful.
 This is an attempt at a better explanation!

 You can find my solution (in Ruby) in the [github